Controlling Wartime Profits

 Keeping Profits Under Control during a National Crisis

 During World War II IBM voluntarily limited profits on all government contracts to 1.5%.
 This money was placed in a fund for the benefit of the widows and orphans of IBM servicemen who lost their lives during the war.
-Watson Sr. also pledged to continually reduce its costs and, if achieved, pass those additional savings on to the federal government [There is a great story in here that is yet to be written of a series of events between Watson Sr. and Henry Morgenthau Jr., the Secretary of the Treasury during World War II].
+Watson Sr. also pledged to the government to continually reduce corporate costs and, if achieved, pass those additional savings on to the federal government [There is a great story in here that is yet to be written of a series of events between Watson Sr. and Henry Morgenthau Jr., the Secretary of the Treasury during World War II].

 |